assaferan/ModFrmGL2/SmoothModelsREADME.md

 The code that computes the Betti numbers can be found in ModFrmGL2/SmoothModel.m.
 This file also contains code to compute the image of a curve in P2 using the three divisors with maximal multiplicity, which in cases without higher order cancellation (quadratic and above) yields back the smooth plane model.

+The file ModFrmGL2/Petri.m contains code that, given a canonical model of a genus 10 curve, produces the embedded Veronese surface in which it is contained.

+The file ModFrmGL2/congruence.m contains other auxiliary functions which we have used in the project, e.g. to find models with surjective determinant, to determine groups of Shimura type, etc.

 Here are examples of using the code for specific curves
 > AttachSpec("ModFrmGL2/ModFrmGL2.spec");
 > load "data/modular\ curves/Genus\ 6/11A6.m";